jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_networkports.md

 ### TCP 3843

-This port is used by the Spotlight client to communicate with the Spotlight Diagnostic Server.
+This port is used by the Spotlight Client to communicate with the Spotlight Diagnostic Server.
 This port must be open for incoming connections on the Spotlight Diagnostic Server host.

 ### TCP 3166